yasuobinggan/Algorithm_competition/README.md

 # Algorithm
-Some codes about algorithms competition
+Some codes about algorithm competition